afsanifti/TinkerCAD-projects-review/Solar System Tracker/README.md

 # Solar System Tracker Using Arduino and LDR
 Link: [Solar System Tracker - YouTube](https://www.youtube.com/watch?v=WvijIBj12nI&list=PLWqnlHhsmcI4eBDLBtaZs16XZq0WL1SlP&index=40)

+This project demonstrate how you can calculate the intensity of sunlight and keep moving your solar panel towards the sunlight using servo motor.
 ### Components
 1. Arduino Uno R3 (x1)
 2. Positional Micro Servo (x2)